qatoolkit/qatoolkit-source-swagger-net/README.md

 If your Swagger.json files are protected by basic authentication, you can set those with `AddBasicAuthentication`.

 #### 2. AddRequestFilters
 Filters comprise of different types.
 Those are `AuthenticationTypes`, `TestTypes` and `EndpointNameWhitelist`.
+All are optional.

 ##### 2.1.
 AuthenticationTypes
 Here we specify a list of Authentication types, that will be filtered out from the whole swagger file.
 This is where QA Tool Kit presents a convention.